Chemaclass/php-best-practices/README.md

 * [Final Classes](/technical-skills/final-classes.md)

->  When you see a class prefix with the `final` you will be sure that this class is not extended by any other in the code.
+>  A "final class" will ensure that this class is not extended by any other in the system.

 * [Functions](/technical-skills/functions.md)